ehmatthes/django-simple-deploy/docs/unit_tests/running_unit_tests.md

 This page focuses solely on running unit tests.
 If you want to understand the overall unit testing process, or write unit tests for a newly-supported platform, see the rest of the documentation in this section.

 You can run unit tests for a single platform, or for all platforms.
 Currently, it doesn't take much longer to test for all the platforms, because most of the testing time is spent creating the initial test project.
-Testing a single platform takes about 12 seconds, and running the entire test suite takes about 16 seconds.
+Testing a single platform takes about 15 seconds, and running the entire test suite takes about 22 seconds.
 (This is based on my intel-based macOS system.)

 ## Setting up a development environment

 If you haven't already set up a development environment for `django-simple-deploy`, see these [brief instructions](../contributing/development_environment.md).

+You will also need to have Poetry installed.
+If it's not currently installed, you'll see a message with a link to the instructions for installing Poetry.

 ## Running the entire test suite